 - Grade II* buildings are particularly important buildings of more than special interest.

-In order to change a listed building, whether that be repairs, alterations or extensions, you need to apply for listed building consent from your local planning authority.
-This is different to planning permission.
-Planning permission is required to ensure that any proposed development or change of use takes place in accordance with national and local planning policies.
-While listed building consent ensures that special consideration is given to the effect of proposed works on the architectural or historic interest of the building itself.
+In order to change a listed building, whether that be repairs, alterations or extensions, you need to apply for listed building consent.
+(This is different from planning permission.
+Planning permission is required to ensure that any proposed development or change of use takes place in accordance with national and local planning policies.)
+Listed building consent ensures that special consideration is given to the effect of proposed works on the architectural or historic interest of the building itself.
 Some proposed works need both planning permission and listed building consent, so it’s advisable to check with your local planning authority before carrying out any work.